pelagios/recogito-geonames-packager/README.md

 ### Build the package

-Run `python convert.py` to generate the gazetteer package.
-The result file will be in the `output` folder in two versions:
+Run `python convert.py` to build the gazetteer package.
+The result file will be in the `output` folder, in two versions:

-- A [JSONL](http://jsonlines.org/) file according to the [Linked Places specification](https://github.com/LinkedPasts/linked-places)
+- A [JSONL](http://jsonlines.org/) file, compatible with the [Linked Places specification](https://github.com/LinkedPasts/linked-places)
 - A compressed copy in .gz format

 ## Note to Recogito Maintainers

-The full gazetteer package is a fairly large dataset.
-We recommend importing it first into a new & empty Recogito instance.
+Note that importing large gazetteer data files to Recogito is currently a slow process.
+Avoid the use of a full GeoNames dataset, if possible.
+Ideally, large gazetteers (>150.000 places) should be imported first, into a new & empty Recogito instance.
-Incremental updates are fine, but updating an existing instance with the full dump is __not recommended__ on a production instance.
-(Instead, create a clone of the instance, make the update there, and then switch indices.)

-## TODO
+## Future work

 - Add continents and non-country features
 - Include natural earth polygon shapes